mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 encapsulated DHCP request comes from.

-Moving 4o6 in the intermediate node rather than at the client breaks the topology propagatin as 4o6 doesn't forward the interface information in the encapsulated message.
+Moving 4o6 in the intermediate node rather than at the client breaks the topology propagation as 4o6 doesn't forward the interface information in the encapsulated message.

 ~~~aasvg